Q: So I've decided to sell my car and I live in Ontario. How exactly do I go about doing this?

 - The buyer CANNOT put their plates on the vehicle without registering them to the vehicle first

 - Some alternatives to delivering the car to their house would be to have the car towed or to get a 10-day temporary registration/plates (will have a big 'T' sticker on the plates) from a ServiceOntario centre.
 The temporary licence sticker costs $15 and is attached to the buyer's old or new licence plates (extra $29 for new licence plates that can be issued on the same day at a ServiceOntario centre).
-To get temporary registration/plates, the buyer will need to have the vehicle insured but it does not necessarily have to have a valid safety or emissions test.
+To get temporary registration/plates, the buyer will need to have the vehicle insured but it does not necessarily have to have a valid safety test.

 - Provide the buyer with all spare keys, winter tires and any other accessories that you agreed to include in the sale.